nhcooper123/NATRICINE-traits/README.md

 ------

 ## Analyses
 All code used to run R analyses and make figures is included in the `analyses/` folder.
 Before starting remember to open an RStudio project from that folder.
 Note that analyses using something other than R are not included here.
-Most code was written by V Deepak, and tidied by Natalie Cooper.
+BioGeoBEARS analyses were written by V.Deepak.
 BAMM analyses were written by Gustavo Burin.
+Remaining code was written by V Deepak, and tidied by Natalie Cooper.

-* *01*.
-BioGeoBEARS code [Deepak].
+* *01-BioGeoBEARS*.
+BioGeoBEARS code and data [Deepak].
 Runs biogeography analyses, results in Table 4, and Figure 3.
-TO ADD!
 * *02-summary_bamm.Rmd*.
-Runs the BAMM analyses and trait transition analyses.
+[Gustavo] Runs the BAMM analyses and trait transition analyses.
 Figures 4 and 5, supplementary Figure S2.
 Results in Table 5, supplementary Tables S5 and S6.
 * *03-four-trait-tree-figures.R*.
 Creates Figure 6.
 * *04-ancestral-state-estimation.R*.
 Runs ancestral state estimations for natural history traits and creates supplementary Figure S3
 * *05-plot-phylogeny-node-support.R*.
 Code for adding support values to branches of phylogenies.